AU Superannuation Advice

 Considerations when transferring Australian Super to NZ

-You are able to transfer your Australian super fund(s) to NZ and this must be invested into your NZ Kiwisaver.
+You are able to transfer your Australian super fund(s) to NZ and this must be invested into your NZ KiwiSaver account.
 The current age of entitlement in Australia is 60.
-Any Australian funds transferred to Kiwisaver are ring-fenced and accessible at the Australian age of entitlement without penalty in NZ.
+Any Australian funds transferred to your KiwiSaver investment are ring-fenced and accessible at the Australian age of entitlement without penalty in NZ.

 Once funds are transferred to NZ they cannot be transferred to a third jurisdiction, although if you returned to Australia to work they could be transferred to an approved Australian fund.